 Mr Mann, who worked closely with the Yorkshire Post’s Rob Waugh in exposing the scandal, commented: “It is good to see this isn’t being swept under the carpet.”
 We say to Mr Mann, don’t be too sure about that.
 South Yorkshire Police, now led by Bettison’s former long-time Deputy and fellow Rogue Chief, David Crompton, claim that the criminal investigation file has disapppeared along with all evidence and exhibits which, of course, includes the CCTV footage.
 Also, allegedly disappeared is the internal disciplinary file that was prepared against Bettison at the time of theft investigation.
 Derbyshire Police subsequently announced after a six month investigation that Bettison “had no case to answer“.

-There is the remote possibility, of course, that the Johnson Mathey CCTV film might be found resting alongside the CCTV tapes that were mysteriously ‘stolen’ from the locked Police Control Room at Hillsborough stadium on the night of the disaster where 95 people had already died with hundreds more injured or severely traumatised. uPSD have now placed Bettison at the stadium between 1.00am and 4.30am on that night but no-one can actually acount for his movements or say what he was actually supposed to be doing there.
+There is the remote possibility, of course, that the Johnson Mathey CCTV film might be found resting alongside the CCTV tapes that were mysteriously ‘stolen’ from the locked Control Room in the South Stand at Hillsborough stadium on the night of the disaster, where 95 people had already died with hundreds more survivors of Pens 3 and 4 injured, or severely traumatised. uPSD have now placed Bettison at the stadium between 1.00am and 4.30am on that night but no-one can actually acount for his movements or say what he was actually supposed to be doing there.

-Bettison is also further accused by two former MBA fellow students who have independently claimed that Bettison bragged about the Hillsborough cover up to them.
-The first of the two made his deposition to, solicitor and MP, Maria Eagle, as far back as 1998.
-It is understood that these allegations will be lumped together with the broader accusations of Bettison’s role in the Hillsborough ‘Black Ops’ squad which was led by South Yorkshire Police C/Supt Terry Wain.
+Bettison is also further accused by two former MBA fellow students who have, independently, claimed that Bettison bragged about the Hillsborough cover up to them.
+The first of the two made his deposition to solicitor and MP, Maria Eagle, as far back as 1998.
+It is understood that these allegations will be lumped together with the broader accusations of Bettison’s role in the Hillsborough ‘Black Ops’ squad which was, allegedly, led by South Yorkshire Police C/Supt Terry Wain.

 Maria Eagle MP met Bettison in 1998 at the House of Commons and this is what she said about that encounter: “He tried to push me around, not physically, but he tried to intimidate me.
 He said I had been telling lies about him.
 I said I stood by every word I had said and believe it to be true” She added the meeting was supposed to be confidential or as Bettison’s intermediary put it “on the QT“, but details of it were subsequently leaked.
 “I did not end up impressed with his integrity.”
 You are not in a minority of one, there, Maria.

 Bettison was also consistently pressed by uPSD to denounce paedophilia both within his own ranks (read more about West Yorkshire Police’s own alarming list of paedophiles here) and amongst the wider public.
-As allegation after damaging allegation has subsequently emerged concerning the Jimmy Savile cover-up, the reason why Bettison declined to make a definitive statement, some months earlier, became much more clear.
-The IPCC are currently in the process of making a method of investigation decision concerning the failings of West Yorkshire Police in allowing Leeds-based Savile to commit 76 rape and child abuse offences on his home patch and under the noses of his police officer accomplices.
+As allegation after damaging allegation has subsequently emerged concerning the Jimmy Savile cover-up, a potential reason why Bettison declined to make a definitive statement, some months earlier, became much more clear.
+The IPCC are currently in the process of making a mode of investigation decision concerning the failings of West Yorkshire Police in allowing Leeds-based Savile to commit 76 rape and child abuse offences on his home patch, and under the noses of his police officer friends.
 In the meantime uPSD have outed the TENTH West Yorkshire Police paedophile, making it easily the most infested Force in the UK.

 Another new corruption enquiry has recently been ordered into another long-running West Yorkshire Police cover-up in which Bettison was heavily involved.
 Her Majesty’s Inspector of Constabulary has asked Greater Manchester Police to investigate the Danny Major miscarriage of justice.
-Full story appeared in The Times newspaper on Saturday 26th January 2013 and can be read here.
-Terms of reference have been agreed between the family, Greater Manchester Police and the Chief Constable of West Yorkshire and the investigation is now well under way.
+A piece that appeared in The Times newspaper on Saturday 26th January 2013 and can be read here.
+Terms of reference have been agreed between the family, Greater Manchester Police and the Chief Constable of West Yorkshire and the investigation, codenamed Operation Lamp, is now well under way.
 All the indications are that Danny Major’s name will be cleared at the outcome of the investigation and the police officers who framed him will face criminal proceedings themselves.
-It will be another huge stain on the reputation on both West Yorkshire Police and Bettison, who was determined that the wrong man remain convicted of a crime he didn’t commit in the interests of Force reputation management.
+It will be another huge stain on the reputation on both West Yorkshire Police and Bettison, who was, it appears, determined that the wrong man remain convicted of a crime he didn’t commit in the interests of police force reputation management.

 Conversely and perversely, Bettison was one of the driving forces behind the taking away or reducing of the pensions of retired Injured on Duty officers.
 That failed enterprise cost the Force a substantial sum of money when West Yorkshire Police lost a High Court challenge to his decision by the pensioners.
 HH Judge Brian Langstaff noted in his judgement: “That reviews by (West Yorkshire Police) of police injury pensions payable under the Police (Injury Benefit ) Regulations 2006 were unlawfully conducted” Full details of that debacle can be found on our website here.

 There was also another crucial role for Bettison in yet another Courtroom Disaster.
 In the highly publicised software ‘theft’ case which West Yorkshire Police defended against Kent-based Forensic Telecommunications Services Ltd., Bettison was given the chance, by FTS, to settle the case on favourable terms a week before the trial at the Royal Courts of Justice.
-Instead, Bettison bluntly told the very high-ranking police intermediary acting on behalf of FTS: “We have a very good case and I am going to break that firm“.
-West Yorkshire Police, however, lost the Court Hearing and the taxpayer picked up the bill for over £600,000 together with another external police force inquiry into their running of that case.
+Instead, Bettison bluntly told the very high-ranking police intermediary acting on behalf of FTS (believed to be Lord Stevens): “We have a very good case and I am going to break that firm“.
+West Yorkshire Police, however, lost the court case and the taxpayer picked up the bill for over £600,000 together with another external police force inquiry into their running of that case.

 More recently, Bettison was referred to the IPCC yet again over allegations that he smeared a celebrated race-relations worker whose evidence played a key part in the damning inquiry into the police handling of Stephen Lawrence’s murder.
 Mohammed Amran – who was honoured for his efforts in the aftermath of the 1995 Bradford riots but heavily criticised West Yorkshire Police during his evidence to the Macpherson Inquiry in the same city three years later – has been notified of “alarming” evidence relating to Bettison by the West Yorkshire Police Crime & Commissioner, Mark Burns-Williamson.